Democrats Tested in First Party Convention of Pandemic Era

 The online gathering comes as Democratic officials work to energize supporters behind Biden's candidacy — not simply against President Donald Trump's.
 While Trump is a huge motivator for many Democrats, there is some concern within the party that lower-information voters who lean Democrat and swing voters aren't locks to cast ballots for Biden this fall, especially as the pandemic creates barriers to voting.

 At the same time, Trump and his allies are fighting to scare away would-be Biden-Harris backers by describing the Democrats' 2020 ticket as the most ideologically extreme in American history.
-While widely considered a political moderate — at least compared with the likes of Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren — Biden's plans to implement a Medicare-like system for those who want it, sweeping environmental protections and higher taxes on the rich would represent a major shift to the left.
+While widely considered a political moderate — at least compared with the likes of Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren — Biden has plans to implement a Medicare-like system for those who want it, sweeping environmental protections and higher taxes on the rich.

 Still, Biden attracted the support of former Ohio Gov. John Kasich, a Republican, who is scheduled to speak Monday.
 The Biden campaign hinted that Kasich would not be the only high-profile Republican featured at the convention, but refused to say more.

 The inclusion of Kasich, who opposed abortion rights and fought labor unions while in office, rankled some progressives.
-One of the far-left's champions, New York Rep. Alexandria Ocasio-Cortez, is scheduled to speak for just 60 seconds to help introduce Sanders on the same night as Kasich.
+One of the far left's champions, New York Rep. Alexandria Ocasio-Cortez, is scheduled to speak for just 60 seconds to help introduce Sanders the day after Kasich.
 Prominent liberal activist Ady Barkan, who previously backed Sanders, is scheduled to deliver remarks the next day.

 “I’m glad that John and other moderate-type Republicans understand that it is wrong to be supporting Trump,” Sanders told The Associated Press.
 “But what John says has nothing to do with what I will say.
 My speech has everything to do with the need to defeat Trump, elect Biden and move the country into a government that works for all of us and not just the 1%.”

-Note: This story has been corrected to show that Ocasio-Cortez is scheduled to speak the day after Kasich, not the same day.